aws-samples/aws-serverless-security-workshop/docs/02-add-secrets-manager/README.md

 	```

-1. Test the API using postman
+1. Test the API using postman.
+You can test it with whatever method in the API such as `/socks`, `/horns`...

 ## Extra credit